nidve01/bootstrap/README.md

     This can happen if you’ve converted from Docker for Mac to Docker Toolbox, or similar nonstandard situations.
-Your system thinks that your credentials are being stored on an external credentials store such as native keychain of operating system (which is good, as it’s typically much more secure than storing it in docker configuration file), but it lacks the actual docker-credential-osxkeychain executable to make the connection.
+Your system thinks that your credentials are being stored on an external credentials store such as native keychain of operating system (which is good, as it’s typically much more secure than storing it in a docker configuration file), but it lacks the actual docker-credential-osxkeychain executable to make the connection.
     You can confirm this by looking in your ~/.docker/config.json file for “credsStore”: “osxkeychain”